NinjaCloud/Ansible-CTJGP/Lab2-Ad-Hoc Commands.md

 ### Lists all users in the machine.
-Check if ansible-new is present in the managed nodes / localhost
+Check if ansible-test is present.
 ```
 ansible localhost -a "cat /etc/passwd"
 ```